kleczekr/osm/README.md

 <tag k="addr:postcode" v="05-075" />
 <tag k="addr:city:simc" v="0921728" />
 ```
-As I was not acquainted with it (it was different from postal number), I found out it refers to territorial classification of Poland, TERYT.
+As I was not acquainted with it (it was different from postcode, as you can se above), I found out it refers to territorial classification of Poland, TERYT.
 The government statistical portal of Poland contained [an XML file](http://www.stat.gov.pl/broker/access/prefile/listPreFiles.jspa) of all SIMC numbers of Polish cities.
-In further exploration I will run a function to check if the SIMC numbers are valid, according to the government classification.
+In an attempt at corroborating, and possibly correcting, the SIMC numbers in OSM, I wrote the following function, converting the SIMC XML to CSV:

+As I explored street names, I was quite surprised to find no major mistakes or abbreviations.
+It might have been caused by the convention used in Polish edition of the OSM, where there is no equivalent of the 'Street' noun used by the street names (in Polish, it is put before the name of the street, and conventionally abbreviated to 'Ul.').